 What is the difference between an ASET-CEUs and a CEU?
 Organizations simply use different terminology and various criteria for professional development.
 A “CEU” stands for continuing education unit.
 For instance, the American Medical Association issues “CME’s” – Continuing Medical Education.

 Do all programs I attend count for ASET-CEUs?
 ASET ONLY tracks programs and meetings from entities that have applied for ASET-CEUs.
 Such organizations will advertise that the meeting qualifies for ASET-CEUs.
 Other events will not be recorded and will not be reflected on your transcript.
 Check with the hospital or sponsoring organization to determine if their program has applied for ASET-CEUs.
 This does not mean that other events will not count for recertification from credentialing organizations.
 For more information, refer to Question 15.

-5. Can I get ASET-CEUs for education offered at my hospital?
+Can I get ASET-CEUs for education offered at my hospital?
+Refer to Question 4.

 to view or print your current ASET-CEUs Transcript.
 The database is always being updated with new courses; however, if you feel your transcript is incorrect please contact the ASET Executive Office at firstname.lastname@example.org

-ASET does track non-members only if the writing is legible and a valid mailing address has been included on rosters.
+ASET also tracks non-members but only if the writing is legible and a valid mailing address has been included on rosters.
 Non-members are charged $25 per transcript.
+Click here

-9. What do I do if I feel I should have more ASET-CEUs than those listed on the ASET website?
+What do I do if I think I should have more ASET-CEUs than those listed on the ASET website?